Posted on May 14, 2019 in drugs

 This trend of harsher sentences for methamphetamine continues with possession for sale.
 If you possess for sale a small amount of marijuana, for example, under the “threshold” amount, say 6 ounces, then you can be charged with a Class 4 Felony and face 1 year to 3.75 years in prison or up to 4 years of probation.
 But, if you possess for sale even a gram of methamphetamine, if convicted you will be convicted of a Class 2 Felony and be required to serve a prison sentence of 5 years to 15 years; no probation would be available and the prison time is “flat” time, meaning you must serve every day of your sentence.

 If you are facing a drug charge in Arizona, remember that you are facing a felony.
 A felony conviction can lead to serious consequences and a permanent criminal record, apart from any punishment that a judge may impose.
-Don’t face those consequences by yourself – contact the attorneys at AZ Defenders for a free consultation by calling 480-456-6400 or contacting us online.
+You’ll want a skilled Phoenix criminal defense lawyer in your corner to face such serious charges.
+Contact the attorneys at AZ Defenders for a free consultation by calling 480-456-6400 or contacting us online.